3 Steps to a Daily Homeschool Routine for Your Family

 One of the quickest ways to set your homeschool up for success is by creating a daily homeschool routine that best serves your family.
 As multiple studies show, setting up a daily routine benefits your sleep, mental health, physical health, and also family relationships.
 When you and your children have a general plan for how the day will go, your homeschool and work assignments go more smoothly.

-With the variety of tips, tricks, and ideas revolving around this topic, I want to share three simple steps for creating a routine that works.
+Given the variety of tips, tricks, and ideas on this topic, I want to share three simple steps to create a routine that works.

 Three Practical Steps to a Daily Homeschool Routine

-One of the biggest WFH homeschool mom mistakes you can make is to “wing it” when it comes to fitting homeschooling into your day.
+One of the biggest working homeschool mom mistakes you can make is to “wing it” when it comes to fitting homeschooling into your day.
 After all, you plan your work routine, right?

-As you navigate these steps, the biggest things to keep in mind are your family and their dynamic.
+As you navigate these steps, the most important thing to keep in mind is your family and their dynamics.
 Keep them at the center of all you do as you plan for your homeschool.
 I say this because it’s really easy to play the copycat and comparison game.
 What works for one family may not work for your family, and that’s okay.

-Use these three practical steps to help you establish a meaningful routine that serves your family.
+Use these three practical steps to establish a meaningful routine that supports your family.

 Establish Goals

 I know you’re probably thinking that setting homeschool goals isn’t necessary for creating a routine.
-However, setting goals for your homeschool routine can actually change the nature of how you create one.
-It can also impact whether or not everyone is willing to follow it or not.
+However, setting goals for your homeschool routine can change how you create it.
+It can also affect whether everyone is willing to follow it.

 A few goals to consider: